 - Aggression.
 Neural and hormonal mechanisms in aggression, including the roles of the limbic system, serotonin and testosterone.
 Genetic factors in aggression, including the MAOA gene.
 Evolutionary explanations of human aggression.
 Social psychological explanations of human aggression, including social learning theory as applied to human aggression, and de-individuation.
 Institutional aggression in the context of prisons: dispositional and situational explanations.
 Media influences on aggression, including the effects of computer games.
 The role of desensitisation, disinhibition and cognitive priming. - Forensic Psychology.
-Ways of measuring crime, including official statistics, victim surveys and offender surveys.
 Offender profiling.
 Biological explanations of offending behaviour including genetics and neural explanations.
 Psychological explanations of offending behaviour including Eysenck's theory and psychodynamic explanations.
 Dealing with offending behaviour: the aims of custodial sentencing and its psychological effects.
-Recidivism.
 Behaviour modification in custody.
 Anger management and restorative justice programmes.